rioki/www.rioki.org/content/posts/2022-08-29-efficient-standup-meetings.md

 Generally, the entire team should be present.
 But there is a caveat; it is common for scrum  teams to consider people like the product owner part of the team.
-But the product owner has a conflict of interest, they are both a team member and are responsible to the customer and other stakeholders.
+But the product owner may have a conflict of interest, they are both a team member and are responsible to the customer and other stakeholders.
 It is important that honest status can be freely shared and problems discussed without running the risk of someone “helping out”.